marchantweb/vue-ricochet/docs/docs/config/shapes/line.md

----
-sidebar: auto
----

-# Config
+# `Line`

-## Built-in shape functions

-### Line

-**The line shape function takes the elements within the container and lays them out in a line, in any direction.** While this may be overkill for horizontal/vertical layouts, it can be useful for laying out elements in a diagonal line, or transition elements from a regular stack into a different shape.
+**The line shape function takes the elements within the container and lays them out in a line, in any orientation.** While this may be overkill for horizontal/vertical layouts that could be achieved using flexbox, it can be useful for laying out elements in a diagonal line, or transitioning elements from a regular stack into a different shape.

 <demoLine />